Skip to Main Content

 See How to Read Call Numbers from the University of Berkeley Library for more details about LC call numbers.

 Tens of thousands of computer science-related ebooks are accessible through OBIS.
-Input "computer science" as a subject search in OBIS and limit the results to location "internet" for a start.
+Click on the ebooks tab in OBIS to get started, or limit any search to location=Internet.